Let us help you go 'green'

 There are many benefits to renewables, such as lower energy bills and lower dependence on non-renewable energy, whilst simultaneously helping to reduce the production of carbon dioxide and other greenhouse gases.

 Take, for example, the average, well-insulated terraced house.
-With a modern gas-fired boiler installed, it can potentially produce around 2.75 tonnes of planet warming greenhouse gases a year.
+With a modern gas-fired boiler installed, it can potentially produce around 2.75 tonnes of planet-warming greenhouse gases a year.
 2.75 tonnes is equal to driving 11,770 miles in the average family car or taking a passenger plane on 11 round trips to and from Rome.

-If this number seems scary, don't worry, there are steps you can take to reduce your impact.
+If this number seems scary, don't worry.
+There are steps you can take to reduce your impact.

 At Swale Heating, we are dedicated to protecting the planet through sustainable and renewable energy options.
-With 48 years of experience under our belt, we are the experts.
+With decades of experience under our belt, we are the experts.
 Offering options such as solar panels and air source heat pumps, we are on course for a greener future and most importantly, one that keeps your family warm.